openshift/enhancements/enhancements/baremetal/baremetal.md

 ### Graduation Criteria

-Metal3 integration is in tech preview in 4.2 and is targetted for GA in 4.4.
+Metal3 integration is in tech preview in 4.2 and is targeted for GA in 4.6.

 Metal3 integration is currently missing an important piece to information on the baremetal servers and ther provisioning environment.
 Without this, true